 A post-war revival of Porgy and Bess in 1952 saw legendary soprano Leontyne Price take the role of Bess in a cast that included jazz singer Cab Calloway as Sportin’ Life.
 Price was then invited to sing ‘Summertime’ with the Metropolitan Opera for a fundraising concert in 1953.

 Her rise in the opera world led to an audition in front of Herbert von Karajan, with whom she performed at many of the world’s leading opera houses.
-In 1960 she recorded ‘Summertime’ as part of a gala performance with Karajan and the Vienna Philharmonic.
+In 1960 she recorded ‘Summertime’ as part of a gala performance with Karajan and the Vienna Philharmonic, an orchestra we named one of thebest orchestras in the world

 3. Ella Fitzgerald & Louis Armstrong (1957)